danielkunin/Deeplearning-Visualizations/article/optimization.md

 - The model’s prediction which, in turn, depends on the parameter values (weights) as well as the input (in this case, images).
 - The ground truth corresponding to the input (labels; in this case, bounding boxes).

+### Cost function

+Note that the loss $\mathcal{L}$ takes as input a single example, so minimizing it doesn’t guarantee better model parameters for other examples.

+It is common to minimize the average of the loss computed over the entire training data set; $\mathcal{J} = \frac{1}{m} \sum_{i=1}^{m} \mathcal{L}^{(i)}$.
+We call this function the cost. $m$ is the size of the training data set and $\mathcal{L}^{(i)}$ is the loss of a single training example $x^{(i)}$ labelled $y^{(i)}$.

-### Visualizing the loss function
+### Visualizing the cost function

-For a given set of examples along with the corresponding ground truth labels, the loss function has a landscape that varies as a function of the parameters of the network.
+For a given set of examples along with the corresponding ground truth labels, the cost function has a landscape that varies as a function of the parameters of the network.

 It is difficult to visualize this landscape, if there are more than two parameters.
-However, the landscape does exist, and our goal is to find the point where the loss function’s value is (approximately) minimal.
+However, the landscape does exist, and our goal is to find the point where the cost function’s value is (approximately) minimal.

 Updating the parameter values will move the value either closer to or farther from the target minimum point.

-### The model versus the loss function
+### The model versus the cost function

-It is important to distinguish between the function $f$ that will perform the task (the model) and the function $\mathcal{L}$ you are optimizing (the loss function).
+It is important to distinguish between the function $f$ that will perform the task (the model) and the function $\mathcal{J}$ you are optimizing (the cost function).

 - The model inputs an unlabeled example (such as a picture) and outputs a label (such as a bbox for a car).
 It is defined by an architecture and a set of parameters, and approximates a <span class="sidenote">real function</span> that performs the task.
 Optimized parameter values will enable the model to perform the task with relative accuracy.
-- The loss function inputs a set of parameters and outputs a loss, measuring how well that set of parameters performs the task (on the training set).
+- The cost function inputs a set of parameters and outputs a cost, measuring how well that set of parameters performs the task (on the training set).

-### Optimizing the loss function
+### Optimizing the cost function

 Initially, good parameter values are unknown.
-However, you have a formula for the loss function.
-Minimize the loss function, and theoretically you will find good parameter values.
-The way to do this is to feed a training data set into the model and adjust the parameters iteratively to make the loss function as small as possible.
+However, you have a formula for the cost function.
+Minimize the cost function, and theoretically you will find good parameter values.
+The way to do this is to feed a training data set into the model and adjust the parameters iteratively to make the cost function as small as possible.

-In summary, the way you define the loss function will dictate the performance of your model on the task at hand.
+In summary, the way you define the cost function will dictate the performance of your model on the task at hand.
 The diagram below illustrates the process of finding a model that performs well.

 ![optimization_chart](/assets/images/article/optimization/optimization_chart.png "optimization_chart")

 # II &emsp; Running the optimization process {#II}

-In this section, we assume that you have chosen a task, a data set, and a loss function.
-You will minimize the loss to find good parameter values.
+In this section, we assume that you have chosen a task, a data set, and a cost function.
+You will minimize the cost to find good parameter values.

 ### Using gradient descent

 To find parameter values that achieve a function's minimum, you can either derive a <span class="sidenote">closed form</span> solution algebraically or approximate it using an iterative method.
-In machine learning, iterative methods such as gradient descent are often the only option because loss functions are dependent on a large number of variables, and there is almost never any practical way to find a closed form solution for the minimum.
+In machine learning, iterative methods such as gradient descent are often the only option because cost functions are dependent on a large number of variables, and there is almost never any practical way to find a closed form solution for the minimum.

 For gradient descent, you must first initialize the parameter values so that you have a starting point for optimization.
-Then, you adjust the parameter values iteratively to reduce the value of the loss function.
-At every iteration, parameter values are adjusted according to the opposite direction of the gradient of the loss; that is, in the direction that reduces the loss.
+Then, you adjust the parameter values iteratively to reduce the value of the cost function.
+At every iteration, parameter values are adjusted according to the opposite direction of the gradient of the cost; that is, in the direction that reduces the cost.

 The mathematical procedure to remember is: